 The full Terms and Conditions for opting in to Kobo Plus appear on this same screen.

 Authors should note that there is no exclusivity required in order to take advantage of this opportunity for earning revenue from a new demographic of customer in NL and BE that, prior to Kobo Plus, weren’t being served.

-Authors should also note that if you opt a title in to Kobo Plus that you can’t opt that title out for 6 months.
-This allows us to ensure that Kobo merchandisers and our partners have the ability to plan and schedule various feature spots and be able to include titles in the 6 to 12 week lead-time that they require (which is much harder to do if titles keep disappearing from the catalog due to the whims of being seduced by exclusivity requests from that “river” place)
+Authors should also note that if you opt a title in to Kobo Plus that you can’t opt that title out for 90 days.
+This allows us to ensure that Kobo merchandisers and our partners have the ability to plan and schedule various feature spots and be able to include titles in the 6 to 12 week lead-time that they require.

 The Kobo Plus Payout Model (Example)